mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ### Summary

-Katagiri Roshi expands on the six-component system for understanding zazen that he introduced in the previous talk.
-He further discusses the relationship between regulation of body and mind, *samadhi* (one-pointedness), *egolessness*, “no design on having a reward,” and *shikantaza* (just sitting).
+Katagiri Roshi reviews the six-component system for understanding zazen that he introduced in the previous talk, and further discusses the relationship between regulation of body and mind, *samadhi* (one-pointedness), *egolessness*, *shikantaza* (wholehearted sitting), and *total personality*.
 The distinction between “religious zazen” and philosophical or psychological zazen is explored.
 There is an extended question and answer period.

 ### Transcript